lbl-srg/obc/specification/source/example.rst

 In this control sequence, the
 supply fan speed is regulated based on the duct static pressure.
 The duct static pressure is adjusted so that at least one VAV damper is 90% open.
-The economizer dampers are modulated to track the setpoint for the mixed air dry bulb temperature.
+The economizer dampers
+are modulated to track the setpoint for the mixed air dry bulb temperature.
+The supply air temperature setpoints for heating and cooling are constant during occupied hours, which may not comply with some energy codes.
 Priority is given to maintain a minimum outside air volume flow rate.
 In each zone, the VAV damper is adjusted to meet the room temperature setpoint for cooling, or fully opened during heating.